ahmedelgabri/dotfiles/README.md

 $ cp files/.gitconfig.local.example ~/.gitconfig.local
 ```

-Don't forget to upload your public key to Github!
+Don't forget to upload your public key to GitHub!
-https://github.com/blog/2144-gpg-signature-verification Note: There needs to be
+https://github.com/blog/2144-gpg-signature-verification Note: There needs to
-a three-way match on your email for Github to show the commit as 'verified': The
+be a three-way match on your email for GitHub to show the commit as
-commit email, github email, & the email associated with the public key
+'verified': The commit email, github email, & the email associated with the
+public key

 Learn about creating a GPG key and the knowledge behind these commands here:
 https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work